 - Access Control and Data Security

-Protecting sensitive information is central to compliance.
+Protecting sensitive information is central to compliance and cybersecurity.
 Key measures include:

 - Implementing role-based access controls (RBAC) to limit access to authorized personnel.